sealingtech/wifi-ctf/README.md

 This is a recon challenge consisting of just an open AP with some clients connected to it.
 The clients macs have been changed to mimic some mobile devices.
 The flag was the mac address of the Android device.

 ## AP-Bridged
 A WPA2 AP with a client connected.
 This AP is bridged to eth1, which was connected to an internal network with other non-wireless CTF challenge systems.
 This flag is the WPA2 PSK.
 Once the PSK was cracked, the players can connect to this AP and access the other systems.
+This configuration currently assumes that there's a DHCP server running on the bridged network to provide the IP address.

 ## AP-WPA3
 This is a WPA3 online bruteforce attack.
 No clients are connected.
 The wacker project from [Blunderbuss-WCTF](https://github.com/blunderbuss-wctf/wacker) was provided for the players to perform the bruteforce attack.
 The flag is the WPA3 passphrase.